-- 15 minutes and 5 minutes Q&A = 20 minutes - Submit your PowerPoint slides before your presentation day (by 11:59pm) - You must list your references on your power point presentation either on each slide or as a final slide.
+- 10 minutes - Submit your PowerPoint slides before your presentation day (by 11:59pm) - You must list your references on your power point presentation either on each slide or as a final slide.

 The format of your final presentation depends a good deal on your choice of company and IB activity and the chosen country.
 However, at a minimum, you will want to include the following sections: